 These are medicines you rub on your skin, including your scalp.
 If you have mild or moderate psoriasis, one of these may be all you need to control it.
 In more severe cases, you may use one along with other treatments.

 Corticosteroids: These powerful drugs ease inflammation and can help a lot.
 But you shouldn't use them over a long period.
-They can make your skin thinner and may stop working as well.
+They can make your skin thinner, could cause stomach ulcers, bone thinning, and premature cataracts among other medical issues, and may stop working as well.

 Anthralin: This medicine makes skin cells grow more slowly and helps get rid of scales.
 The most common side effect is skin irritation.
 It also can stain your skin as well as clothing, fabric, and even hard surfaces.
 It's best to let it stay on your skin only for a short time and then wash it off.

 Tazarotene: This is a retinoid cream, which means it's made from vitamin A. It can irritate your skin and make you more sensitive to sunlight.
 It's not recommended for women who are pregnant or plan to get pregnant because it can raise your chances of having a child with certain birth defects.

 Coal tar: This thick, black byproduct of coal can slow down the growth of skin cells, ease inflammation, help with itching and scaling, and make your skin look better.
 But it also can irritate and dry out your skin and make you more sensitive to sunlight.